Word to DITA Conversion FAQ

 attributes.

-Instead of step 3 and 4 you can also create a custom refactoring operation that makes these two changes, like this:
+Instead of steps 3 and 4, you can also create a custom refactoring operation that makes these two changes, like this:

 - Create an XSLT file (for example, named